Skip to main content

 The first question relates to Ireland’s impact and track record.
 Developing a new policy requires, and provides us with, the space to think about what we do and how we do it – to refresh our approach, innovate and change.
 Our starting point is to build on what we are good at, and be coherent with what we do at home.

-We want to know: what we should bring forward?
+We want to know: what should we bring forward?

 What can we build on?